JAFSCD Program, Policy, and Practice Brief Guidelines

 Title: 10 word maximum

-Key Point: 300 characters with spaces (2-3 sentences)
+Key Point: 300 characters including spaces (2-3 sentences)

-Key words: 100 characters with spaces (about 10 words)
+Keywords: 100 characters incl. spaces (about 10 words)

-Terminology: 600 characters with spaces
+Terminology: 600 characters incl. spaces

-Main Narrative: 5,000 characters with spaces
+Main Narrative: 5,000 characters incl. spaces